msharm05/ae-ObjectRecognition/README.md

-# ae-ObjectRecognition
+# AE-ObjectRecognition
-An Auto-Encoder based Object Recognition Framework
+An Auto-Encoder based Object Recognition Framework for assisting the Visually Impaired.